 Just as you enter the town, the Boho vibes start surrounding you.
 The colorful lined shops and the smiling owners on the winding roads welcome you.
 They sell local handicrafts, woolen stuff, funky jewelry, sling bags, dream catchers, Tibetan Prayer Flags, all types of Chillums, Punk T-shirts and other quirky stuff at quite a reasonable price, which perfectly fits the needs of Backpackers.

 There are also some dreadlock (Jata) and tattoo makers sitting outside the shops.
 So, get yourself done one, for some cool Hippie look.

-That are few of the reasons for our biasness towards this old Quaint town.
+These are a few of the reasons for our bias attitude towards this old Quaint town.
 Truly, we can never get bored of it.
 What do you feel now?

 How to Reach Old Manali

 Manali lies 537 kilometers from Delhi and can be reached by direct Volvo Bus (Redbus), Cab or by air.
 The nearest airport is at Bhuntar, i.e. 50 Kilometers from Manali.
 From there, one can hire a cab or bus to Manali.
 Further to Old Manali, one can hire a Tuk Tuk (Auto-rickshaw) or walk for about 20 minutes and cross the bridge.